orthrus-labs/monorepo/README.md

 &nbsp;

-## 🛸 _How we built it_
+## 🔮 _How we built it_

-For the on-chain part we are relying on our Marketplace.sol Solidity smart contract, which it is in charge of:
+For the on-chain part we are relying on our `Marketplace.sol` Solidity smart contract, which it is in charge of:

 * Allowing users to **buy** an NFT
 * Allowing curators to **react by bonding** value - the position of the bonded value of the NFT is represented in the form of ERC1155 minted to the curator